JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

-# How to Create and Configure a Game-Ready Material Using Texture Maps In Unreal Engine 5
+# How to Create and Configure a Game-Ready Material Using Packed Texture Maps In Unreal Engine 5

 ## Overview
 This guide explains how to create and set up a new, game-ready material in Unreal Engine 5 using packed ORM maps.

 > :bangbang: This guide assumes you are familiar with the basic terminology of texturing and 3D prop modeling.
+For a brief overview of these terms, see [ThreeDee Design's 3D Art Glossary](https://www.threedee.design/3d-glossary/)

 > :bangbang: This guide assumes you are creating a material for use in a 3D video game.
 Some steps may differ when producing materials for other types of media.